-- o Other: - A copy of this protocol is posted at all public entrances to the school. - □ Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face coverings, and importance of hand washing. - □ Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - □ The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - □ Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face coverings, physical distancing and hand washing. - Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.

-E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

-- □ A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.
+0 Other: А сору of this protocol is posted at all public entrances to the school. le has been posted throughout the school reminding staff and students of policies ning physical distancing, use of face coverings, and importance of hand washing. e is posted at each public entrance of the school informing visitors that they should not he facility if they have symptoms of COVID-19. hool has developed and circulated a communication plan in case full or partial closure ired due to a possible cluster of COVID-19 cases. about progra outlets of the school (website, social media, etc.) provide clear, up-to-date information building hours, visitation policies, changes in academic and extracurricular mming, and requirements concerning use of face coverings, physical distancing and vashing. outlets instruct students, parents and teachers on how to contact the school in case of on or exposure. micouc in or exposure.
+E. URES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES MEAS A plan specia MEAS A plan specia URES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES for updating Individualized Education Plans (IEPs) and 504 Plans of students with I needs has been developed to ensure that education can continue without undue risk MEAS A plan specia to the s URES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES for updating Individualized Education Plans (IEPs) and 504 Plans of students with I needs has been developed to ensure that education can continue without undue risk student.
+This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are MEAS A plan specia to the s URES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES for updating Individualized Education Plans (IEPs) and 504 Plans of students with I needs has been developed to ensure that education can continue without undue risk student.
+This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed.
+Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote